This woman who had no children is an only child as well. One doesn’t need to be a rocket scientist to think that it might’ve been a lonely life.

 Childless women are often viewed by others as something odd or different.
 We are different, to be sure.
 Leave the odd part somewhere else.
 Women without children have time and opportunity to develop their own interests.

 Mine was music.
 Playing the piano and singing a beautiful song with a lilting melody brought me unimaginable pleasure!
-My voice is not as nice as it once was, but playing or listening to music still provides pleasure and helps my healing process.
+My voice less nice than years ago.
+But playing or listening to music still provides pleasure and helps my healing process.

 I developed a questionnaire about childless women, asked how they felt, and how they coped as childless women.
 I hoped to get enough responses to write a long article or book on the subject of being a childless woman.
 Research will be necessary also.